Medical Malpractice Claims and Lawsuits

 Caps on Damages:

 In Utah, there is a limit to the amount of damages a party can receive for non-economic harm.
-In other words, a party can only receive up to $450,000 for pain and suffering, no matter how sever the injury is.
+In other words, a party can only receive up to $450,000 for pain and suffering, no matter how severe the injury is.
 This number is entirely independent the amount a party can receive for economic damages, and economic damages are not subject to statutory limits (such as lost wages, medical bills, and other forms of monetary loss).

 Notice Requirements and Expert Testimony: